 CHIEF created a presentation as well as other resource materials to support each training workshop.
 The Center could then share these resources across the organization to further strengthen cross-team buy-in.

 The Center’s new communications plan weaves a compelling story across each of its communications platforms—allowing the Center to deliver the right message, to the right audience, at the right time.
-As an added bonus, the plan offers guidelines that promote outreach activities in support of the broader Smithsonian Institute’s mission.
+As an added bonus, the plan offers guidelines that promote outreach activities in support of the broader Smithsonian Institution’s mission.